 PRE is the MTTC Professional Readiness Exam.

 The ACT is taken by many students prior to admission to college.
 ACT Writing is actually the combined English/Writing score.
+The ACT Plus Writing is the recommended test for all students.

 MME is the Michigan Merit Exam, taken by Michigan high school students.